 RERE

-Below is a summary for the RERE gene observed in research publications.
+The information for this summary of RERE-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is RERE-related syndrome?

-RERE-related syndrome happens when there are changes to the RERE gene.
+RERE-related syndrome happens when there are changes in the RERE gene.
 These changes can keep the gene from working as it should.

 Key Role